Code-Fellows-School-Work/odd-duck/README.md

 - Worked with Chris A. to prevent two subsequent iterations from displaying.
 He shared his code with me and explained how to use the set function to store used pictures into a set then return the pictures so they are available for use again.
 - Tried to implement code for local storage but could not figure it out.
 Need to revist class demo for proper steps and insights

+November 9, 2023:

+- Used Jessica H. code during code review as reference to write load and store functions.
+I think the functionality is working, however there is now a bug that prevents the images to properly render on the webpage.